 Southeast Asia Curator

-Southeast Asia Library Assistant
+Southeast Asia Library Specialist

 The Donn V. Hart Southeast Asia Collection is considered one of the major Southeast Asia library collections in the United State and the only one of its kind in Illinois.
 The collection is used not only by faculty and students at Northern Illinois University (NIU) but also by scholars elsewhere in the country and the world.